marc-cr1810/zephyr/README.md

 ## Overview

 Zephyr is a powerful scripting language that combines the simplicity of dynamic typing with advanced features like asynchronous programming, lambda expressions, and optional explicit typing.
-Originally known as GeminiLang, the language has been renamed to Zephyr to better reflect its modern, streamlined design philosophy.

 ## Key Features